ts-graphviz/ts-graphviz/.changeset/early-cherries-build.md

 "@ts-graphviz/ast": patch
 ---

-Fix AST pringing not to be destroyed during stringify even in HTML-Like format
+Fix AST printing not to be destroyed during stringify even in HTML-Like format